andrewrk/libsoundio/README.md

     and smaller mlock requirements
  0. Consider testing on FreeBSD
  0. make rtprio warning a callback and have existing behavior be the default callback
+ 0. write detailed docs on buffer underflows explaining when they occur, what state changes are related to them, and how to recover from them.

 ## Planned Uses for libsoundio